TelecomSudparis-RST/HpacOpac/README.md

 ## Version Changelog

- * Call the actual migration of VMs on OpenStack, via snapshots.
+ * Call the actual migration of VMs on OpenStack, via snapshot-copy or VM-cloning.
  * Demand BW adjustment by QoE, for the Operator to consider this.
  * All options possible are in the INI file

-### TODO

- * Document the OpenStack Migration

 ### Feature Pipeline

  * Deployer les Types de vCDNs